 Spend time researching who your people are.
 Google them.
 Follow them in other places they hang out.
 You might be able to find patterns, topics or themes on who they are or what interests them.
-Use the research to your advantage to tailor your messaging or the direction of your community.
+Use the research to your advantage to find ways to create deeper connection.

 Help them be seen

 Sometimes people want to know that the community they are a part of matches with who they are.

 This means existing and doing things in a way that is meaningful to them.
 Cover topics that matter to them.
 Write about them, or people like them.
 Mention them, or people like them.
 Recognise the value that everyone can bring.

 The more inclusive you become the more likely they will be willing to step up.
 Of course, if they are on the periphery, then it can be hard to help them be seen if you don't know who they are or what they are interested.
 This is why community building is hard, you need to find ways to knock on people's doors and let them allow you in.

 We all have different learning styles.
 For communities that do things together where lurkers don’t participate, how can you bring that experience or learning takeaways for the lurkers to benefit from it too?

 I don’t think it’s just the case of recording things and making them available afterward, we should try to become more creative than that.
 Maybe try summarising key learning points over time, make a habit of note taking, or get community members to share their takeaways from their perspective.

 Relationships don’t need to be had visibly online.

 Community builders need to lead the way in building relationships, how can you build this into your community culture?
 And how can you show that you are doing this to the community around you?